isandeepMakwana/deepreasearch-gpt-opensource/README.md

 # DeepResearch API

-A FastAPI-based service for deep research on RFP documents and queries using AI capabilities.
+An advanced FastAPI-based service for deep research on RFP documents and queries using AI capabilities.

 ## Features